35 garden lighting ideas to breathe life into your outdoor space after dark

 (Image credit: Future PLC/Robert Sanderson)

 Thoughtful lighting is important when working with small garden ideas.
-In a cosy courtyard or petite patio, add subtle and small spotlights.
-Raised up high, you won't be losing any of the footprints for dining or planting.
+In a cosy courtyard or petite patio, add subtle and small spotlights to add interest without cluttering up the space.
+Raised high, you won't be losing any square footage for dining or planting.

 Choosing a style and tone that blends in also means they won't act as a visual distraction when not in use.